Creating a Simple Plugin

 div(

-# Each id is wrapped in the ns function and includes a %widget_id% tag
+# Each id is in an ns function, and includes a %widget_id% tag

 id = ns("split_layout_left_%widget_id%"),